 How can a Chiropractor or Physiotherapist Help with Weight Lifting Injuries?

-Chiropractors and Physiotherapists at Rebalance Sports Medicine are able to recognize signs and symptoms of weight lifting related injuries through detailed history taking and physical examination.
-Our Chiropractors and Physiotherapists have the ability to not only treat the injuries that have been resulted from weight lifting, they can find out what caused the injuries to begin with.
+Chiropractors and Physiotherapists at Rebalance Sports Medicine can easily recognize signs and symptoms of weight lifting related injuries through detailed history taking and physical examination.
+Our Chiropractors and Physiotherapists have the ability to not only treat the injuries that have been resulted from weight lifting, but they can also find out what caused the injuries to begin with.
 Whether the injury is improper form, weak core stabilizing muscles, muscle imbalances, etc., therapists at Rebalance can find out what the issues are and develop an individualized treatment plan to correct them.
-They not only focus on treating the pain and injuries, they also emphasize getting patients get back to their activities as soon as possible and educate you to prevent future injuries.
+They not only focus on treating the pain and injuries, but they also emphasize getting their patients back to their activities as soon as possible and educating them to prevent future injuries.

 What are some Good Stretches for a Weight Lifter to Perform?

 Stretching should be an important part of everyone’s weight lifting session.
-Prior to the workout it is important to do 5 minutes of light cardio and mobility exercises as it gets your blood flowing to the muscles and warms up the joints.
+Prior to any workout it is important to do 5 minutes of light cardio and mobility exercises as it gets your blood flowing to the muscles and warms up the joints.
 This can include dynamic (move in-and-out) stretches.
-Following a weight lifting workout it is important to take 10-20 min to stretch your worked muscle groups.
+Following a weight lifting workout, it is important to take 10-20 min to stretch your worked muscle groups.
 This will ensure the muscle will become strong but not short.
-Post workout stretches should be held for 30 seconds at a time and repeated on both sides of the body.
-Some of the basic stretching that can be done pre and post workout are
+Post-workout stretches should be held for 30 seconds at a time and repeated on both sides of the body.
+Some of the more basic stretching that can be done pre and post workout are:

-- Joint rotations: While standing up, try to rotation the joints in the body one at a time in its full ranges of motion to warm up the muscles and the joints.
-This is important to do especially during the warm up.
+- Joint rotations: While standing up, try to rotate the joints in the body one at a time in their full ranges of motion to warm up the muscles and the joints.
+This is important to do especially during the warm-up.